vermabhavika1910-lab/Weird-or-not-Weird-/README.md

 # Weird-or-not-Weird-
-my first respo on git hub
+my first respo on git hub , i am learning how to use GitHub